-All missing student reports must be immediately referred to the Security Office.
-Upon determination that a student is missing, Security Office personnel will notify the student's emergency contact within twenty-four hours.
+All missing student reports must be immediately referred to University Police.
+Upon determination by University Police or local law enforcement that a student is missing, University Police personnel will notify the student's emergency contact within twenty-four hours.
 If the student is under eighteen years of age (and not emancipated), the student's custodial parent or legal guardian will also be contacted within twenty-four hours.
-In cases where local law enforcement did not make the initial determination that a student is missing, Security Office personnel will notify local law enforcement within twenty-four hours of the missing student determination.
-Upon determining that a student is missing, Jerusalem Center personnel will notify the following:
+In cases where local law enforcement did not make the initial determination that a student is missing, University Police will notify local law enforcement within twentyfour hours of the missing student determination.